 From secunia security advisor at $URL:

-The vulnerability is caused due to a boundary error when processing Gopher responses and can be exploited to cause a buffer overflow via an overly long string.
+The vulnerability is caused due to an error in the TIFF reader (src/gui/image/qtiffhandler.cpp) when processing grayscale images and can be exploited to cause a buffer overflow.

 Successful exploitation may allow execution of arbitrary code.